FrogTheFrog/steam-gyro-for-cemuhook/README.md

 ## How to use

 Drag executable anywhere you want and launch it.
-You should see a tray icon in the corner, hovering it will show server info:
+You should see a tray icon in the corner, hovering it will show server info if everything is working properly:

 ![tray-example](./assets/tray.png "Tray example")

 A settings file will be created in the same directory.
 If you want, you can change server adrress, port and click restart on tray.

-Finally, go to Cemu and make sure motion source is selected.
+Finally, go to Cemu and make sure motion source is selected:

 ![cemu-example](./assets/cemu-example.png "Cemu example")